lasyaneti/CS411-Notes/Week 3/PRE5-2.md

     -- NOT FOUND is an event that is flagged when we are done reading records -- DECLARE CONTINUE HANDLER FOR NOT FOUND SET exit_loop = TRUE;

-    DROP TABLE NewTable IF EXISTS;
+    DROP TABLE IF EXISTS NewTable;

     CREATE TABLE NewTable (
         CustomerID  INT Primary Key,